 The fz300 is weather sealed.
 Now I take very good care of my cameras and I never get to the beach so water and sand are not really an issue for me.
 I have rain covers and umbrellas with me when I’m out.

 Just like the fz1000- I just can’t get the wi-fi to work w. my PC.
-I get to where it seems my computer then ask for a user name and password to who knows what.
+I get to where it sees my computer then it asks for a user name and password to who knows what.
 I’ve tried the computer user name, the modem, the workgroup all in combo with passwords and I’ve never gotten it right.
-Also you do have to turn on file sharing and turn off password protection of you PC to even get that far.
+Also, you do have to turn on file sharing and turn off password protection off your PC to even get that far.

 No internal memory on this one like the 200 had.
 I liked the buffer for a few shots if I forgot a card, or filled up a card AND I kept a stock photo of “If found please call” photo.
 In case a good Samaritan found my lost camera.